cloudfoundry-incubator/kubecf/dev/scf/docs/bosh-author.md

 ### ops files

-[ops files](https://bosh.io/docs/cli-ops-files/) can be used to modify arbitrary parts of the deployment manifest before it is being applied.
-To do so create an according file in `deploy/helm/scf/assets/operations/instance_groups` and it will automagically be applied during installation.
+[ops files](https://bosh.io/docs/cli-ops-files/) can be used to modify arbitrary parts of the deployment manifest before being applied.
+To do so, create a file in `deploy/helm/scf/assets/operations/instance_groups` and it will automagically be applied during installation.

 The ops file for the example above could look like this: